Walter Scott killing: Son misses dad ‘so much I can’t sleep at night’

-Miles Scott clutched a framed photo of his father on the day the former police officer who fatally shot him could learn his fate.
+Miles Scott clutched a framed photo of his father as the former police officer who fatally shot him came closer to learning his fate.

 “I miss my father everyday,” he told a federal court in South Carolina on Wednesday.
 “I miss spending time with him.
 I miss watching football with him.
 I cry all the time.
 He loved me to death and he was always there for me.”